Qarj/puppeteer-cucumber-example/README.md

 choco install vscode
 ```

-4. Close command prompt then open a fresh administrator command prompt
+4. Close command prompt then open a fresh command prompt (it does not have to be administrator)

 5. Create the required folders for this example project
 ```batch